DS-USAFA/Solution-Manual-CPS/docs/01-Data-Case-Study-Solutions.md

 Complete the following work:

   a.
-Read the data an object called `migraine_study`.
+Read the data into an object called `migraine_study`.

 ```r